Fear of the Dark (Gordon Giltrap album)

 Fear of the Dark is a 1978 studio album by guitarist Gordon Giltrap.
 The album is the last of the album trilogy that started with 1976's Visionary and continued with 1977's Perilous Journey.

 It was remixed and re-released in 1998.

-Iron Maiden who released a similarly titled album in 1992 with drummer Nicko McBrain, who played on an earlier Giltrap album, and Giltrap notes that the Iron Maiden logo uses a similar font to the "Gordon Giltrap" logo on this album.
+Iron Maiden released a similarly titled album in 1992 with drummer Nicko McBrain, who played on an earlier Giltrap album.
+Giltrap notes that the Iron Maiden logo uses a similar font to the "Gordon Giltrap" logo on this album.